k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/071_Additional_Info.md

 <p>Input</p>
 </td>
 <td width="800">
-<p>Use the &ldquo;input&rdquo; option when the Task requires a specific input from the user at the moment of opening a new DPM Request.</p>
+<p>Used when the Task requires a specific input from the user at the moment of opening a new DPM Request.</p>
-<p>The system requires the user to define the type of the input field (e.g. text, email, custom list etc.) and the label of the field that the user will be requested to fill. </p>
+<p>Define the type of the input field (e.g. text, email, custom list, etc) and the label of the field that the user must fill out. </p>
-<p>When a new DPM Request is submitted by a representative or customer, the system will present to the user the list of parameters that were defined as “input” and the label defined here appears as the label of the field that should be populated. </p>
+<p>When a new DPM Request is submitted by a user, the system will present a list of parameters that were defined as “input” and the label defined here appears as the label of the field that should be populated. </p>
 <p>For example, when the input parameter is the email address of the customer, the label can be defined to be “email address” or “Please provide your email address”.</p>
 </td>
 </tr>